gzapodea/BRKRST-2935/README.md

     Tropo

 to dynamically provision secured remote access to Enterprise resources for a third party entity.
 The code will configure firewalls, routers, switches, and Data Center compute resources.

+CLI Templates to be deployed to the DC and Remote router are included.